-Its charm lies in its ancient woodland and countryside.
-More than a third of the region is taken up by the Chiltern Hills, an Area of Outstanding Natural Beauty.
-The north is not lacking in charm either thanks to its wooded valleys and open vales.
+Its charm lies in its ancient woodland and countryside and more than a third of the region is taken up by the Chiltern Hills - a designated Area of Outstanding Natural Beauty.

 But it’s commuter interest that has really put the county on the homebuying map.
-Towns such as High Wycombe and Amersham form part of the prized London commuter belt thanks to their superb travel connections.
+Towns such as High Wycombe and Amersham form part of the prized London commuter belt thanks to their travel connections into the capital.

 Living in Buckinghamshire: what to expect

-Traditional Buckinghamshire property is built of local brick and flint.
-Cottages of these materials can still be found in many of its towns and villages.
+Traditional Buckinghamshire property is built of local brick and flint and cottages made of these materials can still be found in many of its towns and villages.

-As well as walking or cycling in the Chiltern Hills, the county offers activities such as snow sports and indoor skydiving at Milton Keynes’ Xscape centre, or you can watch Formula 1 racing at the Silverstone racetrack.
+As well as walking or cycling in the Chiltern Hills, the county offers activities such as snow sports and indoor skydiving at Milton Keynes’ Xscape centre, or you can watch Formula 1 racing on the Bucks-Northamptonshire border at the Silverstone racetrack.

 Where to start your property search